ReactiveX/rxjs/integration/side-effects/README.md

-This test checks if the side effects for loading Angular packages have changed using <https://github.com/filipesilva/check-side-effects>.
+This test checks if the side effects for loading RxJs packages have changed using <https://github.com/filipesilva/check-side-effects>.

 Running `npm test:side-effects` will check all ES modules listed in `side-effects.json`.